How to order for free

 The maximum size of each file is 2 MB (two megabytes).
 The following file formats are allowed:

 The legislated time-frame for processing a request under the Access to Information Act is 30 calendar days.
-If the 30 day deadline falls on a weekend or on a holiday, the due date becomes the next business day.
+If the 30 day deadline falls on a weekend or on a holiday, the due date becomes the next business day (Also see Computation of Time at Interpretation Act).
 Please note;